GAURAVSDAS1996/yosys-tcl-ui-report/README.md

 ## Usage

-* Clone the repo, and in the directory in the bash terminal, run `./yosysui openMSP430_design_details.csv` and then design '*openMSP430*.
+* Clone the repo, and in the directory in the bash terminal, run `./gdas_synth openMSP430_design_details.csv` and then design '*openMSP430*.
 Yosys synthesis and OpenTimer STA will be run, and at the end you will receive '*PRELAYOUT TIMING RESULTS*' as illustrated in the above images.
 (Before running, make sure to edit the procs paths in the script and the OpenTimer tool path, as well as your local paths)
-* You can also type in `./yosysui -help`, wherein the command gives you a usage guide to help explore its functionalities.
+* You can also type in `./gdas_synth -help`, wherein the command gives you a usage guide to help explore its functionalities.

-***Note: The screenshots in the following sections are purely based on the 'yosysui.tcl' script that I have uploaded and are not a direct output of the code snippet in the corresponding section.
-The code snippets contain only the crucial portions of the 'yosysui.tcl' script required to execute the tasks mentioned in the respective sections.***
+***Note: The screenshots in the following sections are purely based on the 'gdas_synth.tcl' script that I have uploaded and are not a direct output of the code snippet in the corresponding section.
+The code snippets contain only the crucial portions of the 'gdas_synth.tcl' script required to execute the tasks mentioned in the respective sections.***

 ## Day 1 - Introduction to TCL and VSDSYNTH Toolbox Usage (23/08/2023)